Top

 Celebrate Songkran

-If you’re in Thailand on April 13, then you’ll be able to experience the water festival of Songkran.
+If you’re in Thailand on April 13, you’ll be able to experience the water festival of Songkran.
 Songkran is the national holiday for the Thai New Year, and in Chiang Mai, the festivities last from April 12-16.

 For Songkran, everyone carries around water guns and water buckets.
 You can’t walk more than a couple of steps outside without being soaked.